glaciation-heu/glaciation-metadata-service/README.md

 # GLACIATION Metadata Service

 ## About
-The component provides access to the DKG to all other services and components and allows to read information from it and edit information in it.
+The component provides access to the Distributed Knowledge Graph to all other services and components and allows to read information from it and edit information in it.